the-hypermedia-project/Hyperdrive/README.md

 }
 ```

-With every question, we will call our `viewQuestion` function:
+With every question in this resource, we will call our `viewQuestion` function:

 ```swift
 func viewQuestion(question:Representor<HTTPTransition>) {